Pederson, Giants walk past skidding Phillies 5-4

 Kyle Schwarber tripled against John Brebbia to lead off the Phillies seventh, but was stranded.
 Jarlin Garcia relieved with two outs, walked Bryce Harper and struck out J.T.
 Realmuto to protect the lead.

 Zack Littell (2-2) got one out in the sixth.
-Camilo Doval, the seventh Giants pitcher, worked a perfect ninth for his 19th save.
+Camilo Doval, the seventh Giants pitcher, got four outs for his 19th save.

+"I don't think we want to push him for four-out saves all the time.
+But he's a big, strong physical guy and he was well-rested," Giants manager Gabe Kapler.

 Jean Segura hit two doubles for the Phillies, including a hit in the sixth that made it 3-all.
 Bryson Stott homered for Philadelphia.